BHFock/git-cl/docs/tutorial.md

 # git-cl Tutorial

-Welcome to the `git-cl` tutorial — a lightweight Git extension for organising your working directory changes into **named changelists**.
+`git-cl` lets you group files into named changelists before staging or committing — like sticky notes for your working directory.
 This helps you manage multiple ongoing changes efficiently before staging or committing them.

 <details>
 <summary> Table of Contents</summary>